 - Support — Occupations that satisfy this work value offer supportive management that stands behind employees.
 Corresponding needs are Company Policies, Supervision: Human Relations and Supervision: Technical.

 - Independence — Occupations that satisfy this work value allow employees to work on their own and make decisions.
 Corresponding needs are Creativity, Responsibility and Autonomy.

 Wages & Employment Trends

-Employment data collected from Counter Attendants, Cafeteria, Food Concession, and Coffee Shop.
+Employment data for Counter Attendants, Cafeteria, Food Concession, and Coffee Shop.

-Industry data collected from Counter Attendants, Cafeteria, Food Concession, and Coffee Shop.
+Industry data for Counter Attendants, Cafeteria, Food Concession, and Coffee Shop.